Florida Department of Agriculture and Consumer Services

-The management objective for Okaloacoochee Slough State Forest is to provide multiple-use under the direction of the Florida Forest Service.
-Multiple-use management practices on the forest focus on ecosystem restoration, silvicultural and watershed management, recreation and wildlife management, as well as archaeological and cultural resource management.
+The Florida Forest Service manages Okaloacoochee Slough State Forest for multiple uses.
+Multiple-use management practices on the forest focus on ecosystem restoration, silvicultural and watershed management, recreation and wildlife management, and archaeological and cultural resource management.

-The area of Okaloacoochee Slough was heavily logged in the early 1900s as timber was ideal for making railroad cross-ties for a growing railroad system that was developing in southern Florida.
-During this time, sawmills began to spring up producing small towns dependent on these sawmills.
+The area of Okaloacoochee Slough was heavily logged in the early 1900s.
+The timber was used for making railroad crossties for the growing railroad system that was developing in southern Florida.
+During this time, sawmills began to spring up, producing small towns that were dependent on them.
 One of these early towns, Sears, stood on the northern border of the forest.
 After a fire destroyed the sawmill, the town of Sears went into decline and eventually disappeared.

-During that same time period, the Atlantic Land Improvement Company (ALICO), Inc. continued harvesting operations by utilizing two portable sawmills, which were referred to as the Twin Mills.
-Although the sawmills no longer exist on the forest, remnants of sawdust piles can be found on the forest near Twin Mills Grade.
+During the same time period, the Atlantic Land Improvement Company (ALICO) Inc. continued harvesting operations by using two portable sawmills, which were referred to as the Twin Mills.
+Although the sawmills no longer exist, remnants of sawdust piles can be found near Twin Mills Grade.

-Okaloacoochee Slough State Forest is located approximately thirty miles east of Fort Myers, in southeastern Hendry and northeastern Collier counties.
+Okaloacoochee Slough State Forest is located approximately 30 miles east of Fort Myers, in western Hendry and northeastern Collier counties.

-Access: The forest can be accessed along CR 832, marked by the various self-service pay stations.
+The forest can be accessed along County Road 832, marked by the various self-service pay stations.

-The Okaloacoochee Slough, the forest's namesake, is a 13,382 acre pristine slough that is oriented north-south through the forest.
+The Okaloacoochee Slough, the forest's namesake, is a 32,370-acre pristine slough that is oriented north-south through the forest.
 The natural systems of the Fakahatchee Strand and Big Cypress Preserve are dependent on the water supplied by the Okaloacoochee Slough.
-The Okaloacoochee Slough is one of the few places in south Florida in which the pre-Columbian landscape, north of the Everglades or Big Cypress National Preserve, can be observed.
+The Okaloacoochee Slough is one of the few places in South Florida north of the Everglades or Big Cypress National Preserve where the pre-Columbian landscape can still be observed.

 This unique natural system provides a large roaming area of contiguous habitat for a variety of wildlife species.
-The forest is home to listed, threatened, and endangered species such as the Florida panther, Florida black bear, sandhill crane, wood stork, and gopher tortoise.
+The forest is home to listed, threatened and endangered species, including the Florida panther, Florida black bear, sandhill crane, wood stork and gopher tortoise.

 Hunting is a popular activity on Okaloacoochee Slough State Forest.
-All hunts are done on a quota system and include: spring gobbler hunt, archery hunt, general gun hunt, special hog hunt, and a dove hunt.
+All hunts are done on a quota system and include a spring gobbler hunt, archery hunt, general gun hunt, special hog hunt and a dove hunt.
 The Florida Fish and Wildlife Conservation Commission coordinates all hunting activities held on the forest.
 Visit Okaloacoochee Slough WMA for information.